sap-tutorials/btp-onboarding/tutorials/btp-ea-onboard-01-intro/btp-ea-onboard-01-intro.md

 With PAYG you can start using cloud services in your production environment with no upfront cost, no minimum usage requirements, and no financial commitments.
 Contract auto-renews every three months with monthly billing.
-PAYG is based on the services of Cloud Platform Enterprise Agreement (CPEA).
+PAYG is based on the services of the Cloud Platform Enterprise Agreement (CPEA).

 If you want to try out an SAP pay-as-you-go account with free tier service plans, you can sign up at [SAP Store](https://store.sap.com/dcp/en/product/display-9999951781_live_v1) or follow the tutorial [Set Up an SAP BTP Account for Tutorials](https://developers.sap.com/group.btp-setup.html).